aliannejadi/ClariQ/README.md

 * `topic_id`: the ID of the topic (`initial_request`).
 * `initial_request`: the query (text) that initiates the conversation.
 * `topic_desc`: a full description of the topic as it appears in the TREC Web Track data.
 * `clarification_need`: a label from 1 to 4, indicating how much it is needed to clarify a topic.
 If an `initial_request` is self-contained and would not need any clarification, the label would be 1.
 While if a `initial_request` is absolutely ambiguous, making it impossible for a search engine to guess the user's right intent before clarification, the label would be 4.
+Labels 2 and 3 represent other levels of clarification need, where clarification is still needed but not as much as label 4.
 * `facet_id`: the ID of the facet.
 * `facet_desc`: a full description of the facet (information need) as it appears in the TREC Web Track data.
 * `question_id`: the ID of the question as it appears in `question_bank.tsv`.